 When buying and selling a property at the same time, people often want to know if both parties can use the same conveyancer, in the hopes of saving both sides some time and money by reducing the number of parties involved.

 In most cases it is possible to use the same conveyancer, providing you meet their specific criteria.
 This is designed to protect both parties from any potential risks associated with using the same lawyer.

-If this is something you’re looking for, you can find more information in our guide here.
+If this is something you’re looking for, you can find more information in our buying and selling guide.

 Trust recommendations and look at reviews

 You can get quotes to compare prices but bear in mind that the cheapest doesn’t mean best.
 See if you can get recommendations from friends and family, on top of your own research, and read online reviews and check the pros and cons of each conveyancing firm.